 - Consider Counseling— Any assault victim, though, injured or not, may experience emotional reactions to the crime.
 Counseling can help you process the emotional impact of your assault.
 Find a local therapist at Open Path Psychotherapy Collective, Inclusive Therapists, Good Therapy, or Psychology Today.

 - Remember to Care for Yourself – Try to be kind to yourself and allow yourself time and patience as you move forward; everyone responds differently to crime.
 Practice self-care and coping skills strategies.

 NOLO has published a resource with a list of different definitions for ‘assault’ according to each state and the District of Columbia.

-The National Coalition of Anti-Violence Programs has created a LGBT Specific Resource for victims of Assault.
+The National Coalition of Anti-Violence Programs has created an LGBT Specific Resource for victims of Assault.

-Contact the VictimConnect Hotline by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing assault.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing assault.